Valencia-oh/PKMN-Jade/README.md

 ## Implemented Features
 - Removed Trade+Item Evos, now just use the item
-- 39 new pokemon, bringing the total to 290 (Applin, Clodsire, Toucannon, Espathra, Bronzong, Pelipper, Malamar, Linoone, Volcarona, Galvantula, Mabosstiff, Manectric, Breloom, Flygon, Torkoal, Chi-yu and Falinks lines + Glaceon, Leafeon, Ursaluna, Mamoswine, Honchkrow, Wyrdeer, and Togekiss)
+- 39 new pokemon, bringing the total to 297 (Applin, Clodsire, Toucannon, Espathra, Bronzong, Pelipper, Malamar, Linoone, Volcarona, Galvantula, Mabosstiff, Manectric, Breloom, Flygon, Torkoal, Delcatty, Milotic, Chi-yu and Falinks lines + Glaceon, Leafeon, Ursaluna, Mamoswine, Honchkrow, Wyrdeer, and Togekiss)
-- HMs done through party not attacks (added with CSE)
 - overhauled PC (added with CSE)
 - Fairy Type
 - Expanded Gym teams to feature new pokemon for Falkner, Bugsy, Morty, and Pryce (with Whitney also getting a snubbull)